Equivariant Deep Dynamical Model for Motion Prediction: Experiments

-Following the approach of \cite{farnoosh2021deep, linderman2017bayesian}, to quantify the performance of a dynamical generative model, we compute its temporal predictive error on a test set in a rolling manner.
-To this end, we predict the next time point on a test set $\hat{x}_{t+1}$ using the generative model learned on the train set: $\hat{x}_{t+1}=\mu_\theta^\textbf{x}(\hat{z}_{t+1})$, where $\hat{z}_{t+1}\sim p(\hat{z}_{t+1}|{z}_{t+1-\ell}, \hat{s}_{t+1})$ and $\hat{s}_{t+1}\sim p(\hat{s}_{t+1}|s_t,z_t)$.
-We then run inference on $x_{t+1}$, the actual observation at $t+1$, to obtain $z_{t+1}$ and $s_{t+1}$, and add them to the historical data for prediction of the next time point $\hat{x}_{t+2}$ in the same way.
-We repeat these steps to make predictions in a rolling manner across a test set and report their normalized root-mean-square error (NRMSE\%).
-We keep the generative model fixed during the entire prediction.
-Note that the test set prediction NRMSE\% is related to the expected \emph{negative test-set log-likelihood} for our case of Gaussian distributions (with a multiplicative/additive constant).
+We calculate temporal predictive error in a rolling manner on a trajectory in the testing dataset to evaluate the performance of the generative model, \cite{farnoosh2021deep, linderman2017bayesian}.
+The next time point on the trajectory $\hat{x}_{t+1}$ is predicted using the generative model learned on the train set: $\hat{x}_{t+1}=\mu_\theta^\textbf{x}(\hat{z}_{t+1})$, where $\hat{z}_{t+1}\sim p(\hat{z}_{t+1}|{z}_{t+1-\ell}, \hat{s}_{t+1})$ and $\hat{s}_{t+1}\sim p(\hat{s}_{t+1}|s_t,z_t)$.
+Following that, we run inference on $x_{t+1}$, which is the true observation at $t+1$, to obtain $z_{t+1}$ and $s_{t+1}$, and add them to the historical data to predict the next time point $\hat{x}_{t+2}$.
+This procedure is repeated until the whole trajectory is predicted.
+We report the normalized root-mean-square error (NRMSE\%).
+Note that the generative model remains unchanged while predicting each trajectory in the testing dataset.